List of BC Ferries accidents and incidents: Horseshoe Bay ferry terminal

 On May 28, 2025, an articulated bus operated by TransLink, struck three pedestrians outside the ferry terminal.
 The collision resulted in the death of a four-year-old boy at the scene.
 His mother sustained critical injuries and was transported to Lions Gate Hospital, while a family friend sustained minor injuries and was later released.
-The crash occurred at the intersection of Keith Road and Bay Street, adjacent to the terminal’s foot passenger waiting area.
+The crash occurred at the intersection of Keith Road and Bay Street, adjacent to the terminal's foot passenger waiting area.
 West Vancouver Police Department closed surrounding roads for several hours.
 As a result, several TransLink bus stops serving the terminal were temporarily relocated.
 Ferry sailings continued as scheduled, with none delayed or cancelled.
 Terminal access remained open to foot passengers and vehicles.

+On April 19, 2026, police were called to the terminal to attend to passenger in need of assistance onboard the Queen of Surrey, which was holding in dock in preparation for a sailing to Langdale.
+This incident caused delays to several subsequent sailings between Horseshoe Bay and Langdale, as well as to Departure Bay and Bowen Island, with multiple vessels being held in dock as well as two at sea, from 10:55am onwards, while overflow traffic landside was redirected to Tsawwassen and Duke Point.
+Water taxis were brought in to move foot passengers on the Langdale route, starting at 4:30pm, and the terminal otherwise stayed at a standstill until after 6:30pm that evening, when sailings finally resumed after the passenger was detained under the mental health act.

 Langdale ferry terminal

 On May 26, 2023, a 36-year-old Surrey man was arrested at the Langdale ferry terminal by the RCMP for uttering threats after refusing to obey the directions of a BC Ferries staff member, driving his van aggressively, and boarding a ferry without permission.
 The man was banned from travelling with BC Ferries for one year.